quietsy/advanced-configurations/docs/phone.md

 # Periodic Phone Wipe Notes

-I got into the habit of wiping my phone every 6 months in order to:
+I got into the habit of wiping my phone every 6 months (takes about an hour) in order to:

 - Streamline the process
 - Validate the backups
 - Re-examine which apps should stay
 - Remove leftover data
 - Figure out the pains and find alternatives

+My phone is Poco X3 NFC with [lineage + micro-g](https://lineage.microg.org/), it has an [always-on mullvad + home VPN](/split/), and a lot of self-hosting related apps.

+The main feature of this setup is great idle battery consumption with [up to 7 days on a single charge](https://files.virtualize.link/pics/microg.png).

 ## Backup